simrethamza/Resume/Simret_Hamza_Resume.md

 * Conducted performance tuning using SQL Profiler and Database Engine Tuning Wizards.
 * Helped test team to validate data between source systems and destination
 * Created ETL packages to validate, extract, transform and load data to data warehouse databases using SQL Server Integration Services (SSIS) to overcome transformation constraints.

+**Rama Construction, Arba Minch, Ethiopia,System Developer, August 2012 - September 2013**
+**Roles and Responsibilities:**
+* Analyzed business and system requirements.
+* Interacted with the business community and the end users to gather requirements and developed user requirement specifications.
+* Identified and resolved complex technical issues with the development team.
+* Designed, implemented and maintained customer-facing systems.
+* Documented every step in the System Developing process for future reference and for the improvement of the software in the development process.
+* Made updates and re-designs to the System based on the staff members request.

+ **Technologies and tools used:** C#, HTML, CSS, XML and Windows 7

  **Educational background**
 * BSc in Computer Science, Arbaminch University, Ethiopia, 2012